MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 In assignment-based billing, all organizations begin with new users added from projects with Stakeholder access.
 So, we don't charge for new users who only need free Stakeholder access.
 If you want all new users to get Basic, change the [default access level](#q-how-can-new-users-get-basic-instead-of-stakeholder-when-added-to-a-project) for your organization to Basic.

-[Group rules](../accounts/assign-access-levels-and-extensions-by-group-membership.md) are a great way to automate access level assignment for your organization and under assignment-based billing, you’ll find that assignment errors are no longer common.
+[Group rules](../accounts/assign-access-levels-and-extensions-by-group-membership.md) are a great way to automate access level assignment for your organization and under assignment-based billing, you'll find that assignment errors are no longer common.

 ### Q: How can new users get Basic instead of Stakeholder when added to a Project?

 A: When a user is new to the organization and is added to a project, previously they would get Basic access level.
-If you purchased Basic, but it wasn’t yet assigned to a user.
-With assignment-based billing, you pay only for the users you assign, so there aren’t any that are “unassigned”.
+If you purchased Basic, but it wasn't yet assigned to a user.
+With assignment-based billing, you pay only for the users you assign, so there aren't any that are "unassigned".

 If you want all new users added to a project to get Basic, change the default access level (**Organization Settings** > **Billing**) to Basic.